Belarus activists make list of police from protest crackdown

 “It is crucial for Europe to be aware of how important a free and sovereign Belarus is for the security and the welfare of our entire continent,” Morawiecki said.

-Vladimir Isachenkov in Moscow and Monika Scislowska in Warsaw, Poland contributed to this report.
+Vladimir Isachenkov and Jim Heintz in Moscow and Monika Scislowska in Warsaw, Poland contributed to this report.

 Follow all AP stories about the turmoil in Belarus at https://apnews.com/Belarus